w3f/Grants-Program/applications/OAX-DeFi-substrate-chain.md

 Building the OAX chain on Substrate gives us the Polkadot benefits of performance, scalability and cross chain operability which are all crucial for the creation of DeFi products.

+DApps experienced an explosive growth in 2019, with DeFi being a key segment of that Dapp growth with USD3.65bn total volume.
+DeFi excluding exchanges had the most impressive growth in 2019, with a 610% increase in number of DApp users and a 250% increase in transaction volume.
+We believe this growth will continue and the specific needs of DeFi will be addressed through the OAX chain.

 ## Team :busts_in_silhouette: